demisto/demisto-sdk/docs/init_command.md

 This command is used to ease the initial creation of a pack, integration or a script.

 **Arguments**:
-* **-n, --name** The name given to the new pack/integration/script being created
+* **-n, --name** The name given to the files and directories of new pack/integration/script being created
+* **--id** The id used for the yml file of the integration/script
 * **-o, --outdir** The directory to which the created object will be saved.
 * **--integration** Create an integration
 * **--script** Create a script

 **Notes**
-* If a `name` will not be given, a prompt will show asking for an input - A pack, integration or script can not be created without a given name.
+* If a `name` will not be given, a prompt will show asking for an input - A pack, integration or script can not be created without a given `name`.
+* The `name` parameter *can not* have spaces (' ') in it.
+* If no `id` will be given and an integration or script is being created, a prompt will show asking for and input.
+You can choose to use the `name` parameter as the `id` for the yml file, or give a different identifier.
+* The `id` parameter *can* have spaces (' ') in it.
 * If activated from content repository and no `outdir` given - A pack will be created in the "Packs" directory.
 * If activated from content repo or within a pack directory and no `outdir` given - An integration will be created in the "Integrations" directory and a script will be created in the "Scripts" repository.